 There is no specific educational requirement for a career as a producer; however, because producers are responsible for negotiating contracts, monitoring cash flow and developing business plans, a bachelor's or master's degree in business or artist management may help new producers get the kinds of opportunities they're looking for.

 Job Skills Required

 A producer must first be an entrepreneur, someone who is motivated to get things done, someone who possesses a multitude of skills.
 A producer must be organized, flexible, diplomatic in negotiations and energetic.
 Producers must be both practical and artistic since it is their job to mind the budget while approving creative decisions.
 Because it is experience rather than education that builds a career for a producer, he or she must be able to network and maintain positive working relationships with a variety of people.

 Salary and Economic Outlook

-The latest findings from the U.S. Bureau of Labor Statistics (BLS) projected that employment for producers and directors would grow 9% from 2014-2024.
-This modest growth is attributed to emerging technology in the field, such as online television and mobile devices, as well as international film interest.
-While it is difficult to estimate an average salary for producers due to the variety of projects and opportunities for royalties, in 2015 the BLS placed the median yearly income for producers and directors at $68,440.
+The latest findings from the U.S. Bureau of Labor Statistics (BLS) projected that employment for producers and directors would grow 12% from 2016-2026.
+This faster-than-average growth is attributed to emerging technology in the field, such as online television and mobile devices, as well as international film interest.
+While it is difficult to estimate an average salary for producers due to the variety of projects and opportunities for royalties, in 2017 the BLS placed the median yearly income for producers and directors at $71,620.